-Advancing knowledge, shaping policy and inspiring practice on digital development is critical to achieving the Institute of Development Studies’ vision of reducing inequalities, accelerating sustainability, and building secure and inclusive societies.
+Advancing knowledge, shaping policy and inspiring practice on digital development is critical to achieving our vision of a more equitable and sustainable world, where people everywhere can live their lives free from poverty and injustice.

 The digital revolution has ushered in transformative changes to the ways we communicate and organise, with cascading effects across social, economic and political spheres.
 Mobile phones and internet technologies are being used positively by women and marginalised groups to access information resources, increase their agency and well-being, and to influence policy and political change.
 However the same technologies are also used for surveillance, distortion of democratic discourse and to dampen dissent by civil society.